radix007/BattleShipGame/Readme.md

 # Backstory ::

-**Based On The Movie** [Star Trek](https://en.wikipedia.org/wiki/Star_Trek_(film) "Star Trek")
+**Based on the movie** [Star Trek](<https://en.wikipedia.org/wiki/Star_Trek_(film)> "Star Trek")

-There are two battleships in the space and your Battleship is Hidden In The Saturn Dust .
+There are two battleships in the space and your battleship is hidden in the Saturn dust.

-Your Ship Is The **USS ENTERPRISE** .
-Your Mission is to Save The humanity from The **VULCANS** .
+Your ship is the **USS ENTERPRISE**.
+Your mission is to save the humanity from the **VULCANS**.

 # Rules ::

-- You have three chances to hit the VULCAN ship  before the VULCANS  figure out your position and You Fail To Save The Humanity .
+- You have three chances to hit the VULCAN ship before the VULCANS figure out your position and you fail to save the humanity.
-- Enter the Desired Coordinates , Make Sure You enter the Coordinates wisely as you will only get 3 chances .
+- Enter the desired coordinates, make sure you enter the coordinates wisely as you will only get 3 chances.
-- Coordinates Range (0-5)(0-5)
+- Coordinates Range (0-5)(0-5).
--  You have to press enter after entering the value of x and the same goes for entering the value of y (Here x and y are the coordinates) .
+- You have to press enter after entering the value of x and the same goes for entering the value of y (Here x and y are the coordinates).

 This is a CLI game .
-Will make a GUI Soon .
+Will make a GUI soon.